return42/sphkerneldoc/linux_src_doc/arch/tile/include/uapi/arch/sim_h.rst

 .. c:function:: int sim_is_simulator( void)

     rather than on real hardware.
-If running on hardware, other "\ :c:func:`sim_xxx`\ " calls have no useful effect.
+If running on hardware, other "sim_xxx()" calls have no useful effect.

     :param  void:
         no arguments